 The largest job losses from August 2016 to August 2017 were in Houston-The Woodlands-Sugar Land, Texas (-4,500 jobs, -2 percent), followed by Columbia, S.C. (-3,900 jobs, -23 percent); Orange-Rockland-Westchester, N.Y. (-2,500 jobs, -6 percent); San Jose-Sunnyvale-Santa Clara, Calif. (-2,300 jobs, -4 percent) and Middlesex-Monmouth-Ocean, N.J. (-1,900 jobs, -5 percent).
 The largest percentage decreases for the year were in Columbia, S.C.; followed by Grand Forks, N.D.-Minn. (-22 percent, -1,100 jobs); Danville, Ill. (-17 percent, -100 jobs) and Trenton, N.J. (-9 percent, – 500 jobs).

 Association officials said that construction demand remains relatively robust in many parts of the country.
 They cautioned, however, that the challenge many construction firms are having finding qualified craft workers likely means the industry would have added more jobs in many parts of the country.
 And they noted that unless federal, state and local officials act on measures outlined in the association’s Workforce Development Plan, firms may opt to delay construction schedules or chose not to bid on projects as labor shortages become more acute.

 “The shortage of available, qualified craft workers is clearly having an impact on the way many firms operate,” said Stephen E. Sandherr, the association’s chief executive officer.
 “And if these shortages continue, they are likely to have a significant impact on overall economic growth.”

-Tagged with construction jobs, employment, labor, shortages, tED
+Tagged with construction, economy, employment, jobs, labor, tED